learn-co-students/swift-variables-readme-ios-apply-000/README.md

 > Simplicity is the ultimate sophistication. —[Leonardo da Vinci](https://en.wikipedia.org/wiki/Leonardo_da_Vinci)

+## Overview

+In ths lesson we'll define, create, and explain the differences between variables and constants.

 ## Learning Objectives

-* Create a variable in a playground file.
+* Create a variable in a playground file
-* Change the value of a variable to another value (of the same type).
+* Change the value of a variable to another value of the same type
-* Explain how a constant is used and why it differs from a variable. (let/var)
+* Explain how a constant is used and why it differs from a variable
-* Recognize the error produced when you attempt to change the value of a constant to something else.
+* Recognize the error produced when attempting to change the value of a constant
-* Explain why we have both options and how best we can make the choice between using a variable/constant.
+* Distinguish when to use a variable and when to use a constant

 ## Variables